jumpingjoy/watchnationpro/menstrual-hygiene.md

 while altering your sanitary pad is vital, it is also essential to wear something cozy nowadays.
 Tight thongs or underwear made of cloth that doesn't allow your skin to breathe will also lead to infections.
 Adhere to clean and comfortable cotton knickers that don't adhere to your skin.

 ## Final Thoughts
-The menstrual cycle is an important health factor that needs utmost care, and everything has been kept in check in order to have a healthy lifestyle.
+The menstrual cycle is an important health factor that needs utmost care, and everything has been kept in check to have a healthy lifestyle.
 Apart from tracking the menstrual cycle, there are other <a href= "https://www.watchnationpro.com/smartwatch-for-women-benefits/">smartwatch benefits for women</a> that must be considered to have a better life.

 ### Post Author
 #### Sarah Hollen